 #9 Take in the Views from Talos Square

-Beyond the San Salvatore Bastion is the serene, waterfront Talos Square – and visiting it is one of the lesser-known things to do in Chania.
+Beyond the San Salvatore Bastion is the serene, waterfront Talos Square.
+Visiting it is one of the lesser-known things to do in Chania.
 There are several benches where weary travelers can rest their feet, while breathing in the fresh sea air.

-Centered on a statue of a sinking ship (which pays tribute to the 1966 Heraklion shipwreck), Talos Square offers phenomenal sea views – and is a great, shaded escape from Chania Old Town crowds.
+Centered on a statue of a sinking ship (which pays tribute to the 1966 Heraklion shipwreck), Talos Square offers phenomenal sea views.
+It is also a great, shaded escape from Chania Old Town crowds.

-#10 Enjoy a Walk along the Old Chania Venetian Harbour
+#10 Walk along the Old Chania Venetian Harbor

-The Old Chania Port Crete Harbor is irresistibly charming.
+The Old Chania Port Crete Harbour is irresistibly charming.
 Many of the top attractions in Chania are located in and around the harbor, but it is worth visiting for the waterside stroll alone.

 The harbor was built by the Venetians in the mid-1300s – for both the trading of goods and protection from pirates.
 Today, the harbor is used by small fishing vessels and tourist boats and the crescent curve is lined with cafes, restaurants and traditional tavernas.

-#11 Visit the Firka Venetian Fortress and the Maritime Museum of Crete
+#11 Visit Firka Fortress and the Maritime Museum

 #12 See the Old Mosque of Chania